 The real estate market is full of options and first-time homebuyers frequently think they’re confined to the resale market.
 While existing properties might carry a lower price tag, potential renovations, repairs, and maintenance can consume one’s finances.

-- Avoid it: New home construction covers the entire pricing spectrum.
+New home construction covers the entire pricing spectrum.
 Be educated about your options and tour promising new home communities.
 Ask questions about standard features, upgrades, and warranties to better understand the total investment.